Why can't you ship sake to my state?

 Do you carry sakes from breweries in the United States?

-What so you mean by "freshest" sake?
-I thought sake doesn't spoil.
+What do you mean by "freshest" sake?

 What is sake?
 How is it made?